Madame l'archiduc

-Madame l’archiduc (/fr/) is an opéra bouffe, or operetta in three acts, by Jacques Offenbach, with a French libretto by Albert Millaud first performed at the Bouffes-Parisiens (Salle Choiseul) in Paris in 1874.
+Madame l’archiduc (/fr/) is an opéra bouffe, or operetta in three acts, by Jacques Offenbach, with a French libretto by Albert Millaud first performed at the Bouffes-Parisiens (Salle Choiseul) in Paris on 31 October 1874.

 After a slow start Madame l’Archiduc had an opening run of 100 performances.
 It was seen in Vienna in 1875 and London in 1876.
 Highlights of the score include the quartet in cod-English for the count, countess and young couple in Act 1, an ‘alphabet’ sextet for Marietta, Giletti and the conspirators in Act 2, and a polka for the arrival of the dragoons.

 A 1963 radio recording conducted by Jean-Claude Hartemann, with Lina Dachary as Marieta, Raymond Amade as Fortunato, and Gaston Rey and Janette Levasseur as the count and countess, was issued in 1990 in the Gaîeté-Lyrique/Musidisc series of French light opera.